Discordi0/Practice/HBT/Sherlock/Reaper.md

 ![](../../Img/Pasted%20image%2020250427164708.png)

-Filtering for smb protocol (smb2 in this case),
+Filtering for smb protocol (smb2 in this case).
+Seems like after connecting his ip went to 136 (workstation 2)

+Right after that, the attacker tried to access

 Q6: What is the source port used to logon to target workstation using the compromised account?